NushkanNizmi/SE4051---Trends-in-Digital-Media-Lab-02/README.md

   - Light returns to **white**
   - Exit log appears in the Console
 ---
+# Debug
-# Is the implementation working as expected?
+## Is the implementation working as expected?
 If not, investigate the problem and resolve it using your programming knowledge.
 ---

 # Part D — NPC Reaction (Simple “AI” Behavior) (30 Minutes)